 An awesome sit-in model is the Advanced Frame Expedition Kayak, as it is affordable and easily transportable.
 This kayak boasts a 9-chamber design that can compete with many hard-shelled kayaks on the market today.

 This kayak is designed with triple layer polyester and double PVC coating, which makes it puncture resistant.
-Built-in aluminum ribs, that allow this kayak to glide through the water, increases the paddling performance.
+Built-in aluminum ribs, that allow this kayak to glide through the water, increase the paddling performance.
 Because of the frame, the fear of tipping is washed away, and most users feel the extra security in this kayak.

 The Advanced Frame Expedition Kayak offers padded seats and custom back support.
 Inclusive of a repair kit and paddles, any kayaker will be ready for the water within minutes.
 Easy storage is also a huge factor in the popularity of this kayak.
 Kayakers with apartments or compact cars have no problem storing this kayak.